You can perform the following from the Run Workspace page:

-Published Parameters: Details of any published parameters.
+Displays details of any published parameters.

 The resulting web page indicates whether the job submission was successful.

-To Unregister a Service from a Workspace
+- Unregister a Service from a Workspace

-To unregister a service from a workspace, use FME Workbench to "republish" the workspace to FME Server.
+Use FME Workbench to "republish" the workspace to FME Server.
 On the "Register Workspace Services" page of the "Publish to FME Server Wizard," unselect the service you want to unregister.
 For more information, see the FME Workbench help.